harrislapiroff/chromamine.com/src/posts/get-notifications-for-all-card-transactions.md

 From the PNC app:

 1. ≡ menu > Control Hub (it's on the bottom of the screen) > Alerts & Notifications.
 2. PNC organizes notifications separately for cards vs. accounts.
-Under my accounts I turned on Push notifications for "Pre-authorized Payment Greater Than" and "Withdrawal Greater Than."
+Under my accounts I turned on Push notifications for "Pre-authorized Payment Greater Than" [ETA: after double-checking, this one actually is email-only, but I enabled that] and "Withdrawal Greater Than."
 Under my debit card I turned on alerts for "Card Transaction Greater Than."
 I set the threshold to each to $1 (PNC doesn't allow $0).

 # FNBO (credit)